 - Code Injection interface - Squarespace 7 supports both per-page and site-wide Code Injection, but injection points work differently than Squarespace 5.
 If your site relies heavily on Code Injection, visit the Squarespace 7 guide Using code injection.

 - If you never update your site - We’ve done our best to streamline the process of migrating your content, but moving from Squarespace 5 to Squarespace 7 does involve redesigning your site using a Squarespace 7 template, importing your content, and possibly re-creating content that can't import through the import process.
 If you’re satisfied with how your site looks and don’t plan to make any changes, it might make sense to leave it on the Squarespace 5 platform for now.

 Testing out Squarespace 7

-We offer a free 14-day trial so you can try Squarespace 7 before moving your site.
+Start a free 14-day trial to try Squarespace 7 before moving your site.

 Note: You're creating a new account when you start your Squarespace 7 trial, so ensure that you create a new login as well.
 Your Squarespace 5 login credentials won't work with Squarespace 7.

 When you’re ready to switch to Squarespace 7, visit Moving from Squarespace 5 to Squarespace 7 for detailed steps.